AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 3. Media Format Description

 AV1 has similarities to other video codecs, but introduces a number of key design changes as well.
 The AV1 codec can maintain up to eight reference frames, of which up to seven can be referenced by any new frame.
 AV1 also allows a frame to use another frame of a different spatial resolution as a reference frame.
 Specifically, a frame may use any references whose width and height are between 1/2 that of the current frame and twice that of the current frame, inclusive.
 This allows internal resolution changes without requiring the use of key frames.
-These features together enable an encoder to implement various forms of coarse- grained scalability, including temporal, spatial, and quality scalability modes, as well as combinations of these, without the need for explicit scalable coding tools.
+These features together enable an encoder to implement various forms of coarse-grained scalability, including temporal, spatial, and quality scalability modes, as well as combinations of these, without the need for explicit scalable coding tools.

 Spatial and quality layers define different and possibly dependent representations of a single input frame.
 For a given spatial layer, temporal layers define different frame rates of video.
 Spatial layers allow a frame to be encoded at different spatial resolutions, whereas quality layers allow a frame to be encoded at the same spatial resolution but at different qualities (and thus with different amounts of coding error).
 AV1 supports quality layers as spatial layers without any resolution changes; hereinafter, the term "spatial layer" is used to represent both spatial and quality layers.